EXPERTISE

 His work also includes advice and advocacy in registered land disputes, in the First-tier Tribunal, Property Chamber and in the County Court and High Court on matters such as boundaries, easements, adverse possession and other title issues.

 As much of his work is either non-contentious, or if contentious, the dispute settles, his expertise is often not in the public domain.
-Because of this long experience in covenant and rights of light cases he has a comprehensive knowledge of City Centres (London, Leeds, Manchester etc.) and other locations such as residential estates, both as to the present and also their history in terms of development.
+Because of this long experience in covenant and rights of light cases he has a comprehensive knowledge of City Centres (London, Leeds, Manchester etc.) and other locations such as residential estates, both as to the present and their history in terms of development.
 This means that he can recognise locations where either he has worked before (often spotting potential conflicts of interest) or where Courts and Tribunals have decided cases affecting those locations.

 Competition & State Aid